Hello and welcome to John Muir Alpacas!

 After much hard work we’ve recently been lucky enough to receive a Scottish rural development grant for our alpaca project, which will enable us to bring you much more exciting experiences in the coming months.
 Watch our blog for more fun, for yourself, friends and family!

-So, if you fancy doing something a little bit different then why don’t you give one of our alpackages a try!
+So, if you fancy doing something a little bit different then why not give us a try!

 READY TO BOOK?